Non-reciprocal Light-harvesting Nanoantennae Made by Nature: Loop Antennae

 The (radiation or receiving) resistance at the loop terminals can be obtained from \be P = \frac{I_0^2}{2} R \ee in which $I_0$ is the maximum current on the loop and $R$ is the resistance.
 Integrating the Poynting vector \be S = \demi \norm{H}^2 \re Z \ee over a large sphere, in which $Z$ is the impedance of the medium, the total power, $P$, is obtained.
 The resistance for a small-loop antenna is therefore proportional to $1/\lambda^4$.

-The analysis above are direct consequences of Maxwell's equations which has no restriction on the range of frequency applicable.
-An experiment is proposed based upon the above analysis\cite{Ting2017b}.

-The antenna must work with symmetry breaking of the electric field in space to function\citep{Sinha2015}, which is the third reason for the mysterious opening at the LH1-RC complex and explaining the non-circular shape of the cross section observed.
+The analyses above are direct consequences of Maxwell's equations (in vacuum) that imply no restriction on the range of frequency applicable~\citep{Frimmer2015}.
+Symmetry breaking of the electric field in space facilitates the antenna to radiate~\citep{Sinha2015}, which is the third reason for the opening at the LH1-RC complex and explaining the non-circular shape of the cross section observed.
+We did not assume material property, such as polarizabilities, unlike previous authors~\citep{Zimanyi2010}.
+Penetration depth is not an issue, as people working in optical nanoantennae considered, because the wire of our idealized antnnae is infinitesimally thin~\citep{Novotny2017}.
+An experiment is proposed based upon the above analyses~\citep{Ting2018}.